Apply for summer research project in life science 2021

 Research will be under supervision integrated in a research group within life science at the University of Oslo, Oslo University Hospital or Akershus University Hospital for six weeks full-time equivalent during the summer.
 The exact work plan will be set up by the project leader and the student when the student is assigned.

-- The first 100 applicants will be admitted to the matchmaking seminar on 3 March from 14.00 to 17.00 in Helga Engs hus, auditorium 1 and lobby.
+- The first 100 applicants will be admitted to the digital matchmaking seminar on 9 March from 14.00 to 16.00 on Zoom.
+Students are encouraged to make sure they have access to the latest version of Zoom, provided by the university.

 - In the seminar you will meet researchers presenting projects.
 You will subsequently rate the projects, and the project leaders will rate the students they have met.
 UiO:Life Science will then combine the ratings and assign projects to 40 students.